thecodeboss/NESEmu/README.md

 This application is designed purely for educational purposes, and I am not attempting to infringe on any copyright materials.
 Any and all data from Nintendo game cartridges used with the application will NOT be distributed by me, but rather you must own the game cartridge and not distribute it for any reason.

-This code is yours, free to use, assuming you are not using it commercially without written permission.
+This code is yours, free to use and modify, assuming you do not use it for any form of profit without my written permission.